CtrlK

 Conciseness

 Extremely verbose at ~350+ lines.
-The massive CODE_INDEX.md example with dozens of hypothetical functions (Button, Modal, Toast, etc.) is illustrative padding that Claude doesn't need.
-The ASCII box diagrams, decision trees, and extensive anti-pattern examples all repeat the same simple concept: check before writing.
+The massive CODE_INDEX.md example with dozens of hypothetical functions (Button, Modal, Toast, fetchUser, etc.) is illustrative padding that doesn't teach Claude anything new.
+The ASCII box diagrams, decision trees, and extensive good/bad examples all repeat the same simple concept: check before writing.
 The Vector DB section adds significant bulk for an 'optional' feature.
+Claude already understands DRY principles and code organization.

 1 / 3